play0137/Generate-coherent-text/README.md

 - [Discourse coherence model](https://mega.nz/file/vcAXzByB#qjZLRfwJ523rTlYvdY-h_gIFsk0hKzJNuiqHrBJDSx0) (download link)
   A DNN model which is regarded as a reward function in MCTS.
   The positive samples are the original paragraphs, and the negative samples are paragraphs with replacement of other connected concepts in ConceptNet.
+  Words in a sentence or a paragraph are closely related.
+	Concepts replacement makes paragraph less coherent even a single replacement.
-  The training process and experiments are in the [reports](https://github.com/play0137/Generate_coherent_text/tree/master/reports).
+  The training processes and experiments are in the [reports](https://github.com/play0137/Generate_coherent_text/tree/master/reports).

 # Usage